HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 - Concurrent user issues:
     - If any files from the WCM library are deleted from the DX server by a concurrent user during the LiveSync process between the local and DX servers, the files will not be restored from the local system.
 No local indication of any deletion will be available.
 If the deleted file is modified locally, it results in a **File not found** error.
 In this scenario, you cannot push the local files back to the DX server.
     - If a concurrent user renames any file from the WCM library on the DX server during the LiveSync process between the local and DX servers, those files will not be restored from the local system.
 No local indication of any deletion will be available.
-    - If a concurrent user pushes a stylesheet for a component that is under a recently deleted folder, it will be pushed but will be placed directly under components folder as the orginal folder no longer exists.
+    - If a concurrent user pushes a stylesheet for a component that is under a recently deleted folder, it will be pushed but will be placed directly under components folder as the original folder no longer exists.

     LiveSync is a unidirectional process that only happens from your local system to the DX server.
 To resolve these errors, you must stop the sync, manually add the local file to the DX server, and pull the WCM library.